ankitsrivastava637/zonmart_v1/README.md

 port = 3306
 database_schema = 'zonmart'
 OR,
-provide custom values and then run in terminal : set DB_USERNAME=$Your_custom_username set DB_PASSWORD=$Your_custom_password set DB_HOST=$Your_custom_host set DB_SCHEMA=Your_custom_schema
+provide custom values and then run in terminal (for windows users) : set DB_USERNAME=$Your_custom_username set DB_PASSWORD=$Your_custom_password set DB_HOST=$Your_custom_host set DB_SCHEMA=Your_custom_schema
+>> USE 'export' instead of 'set' for mac
 ""
 ## Usage